 Iseq slides in late trading as rally runs out of steam

-Wall Street shares are also on track to stage a mini recovery as futures on the S&P 500, Dow Jones Industrial Average and Nasdaq were all marked higher.
+Wall Street shares are also on track to stage a mini recovery.
+Photograph: Bryan R Smith/AFP/Getty

-Irish shares slid in late trading on Tuesday as an equities rally across Europe a day after the biggest sell-off since 2008 petered out, as investors fretted about central banks’ limited firepower to help the world economy deal with the fallout from the coronavirus.
+Irish shares slid in late trading on Tuesday as an equities rally across Europe – a day after the biggest sell-off since 2008 – petered out, with investors fretting about central banks’ limited firepower to help the world economy deal with the fallout from the coronavirus.

-Nervous investors in Europe also baulked as Sweden’s public health agency warned it sees a “very high” risk of local contagion of Covid-19 as the number of confirmed cases in the country soared past 300.
+Nervous investors in Europe also baulked as Sweden’s public health agency warned that it sees a “very high” risk of local contagion of Covid-19 as the number of confirmed cases in that country soared past 300.

 The Iseq index closed 0.7 per cent lower at 5,826.65, having surged by as much as 4.3 per cent earlier in the session.
-The pan-European Stoxx 600 index and London’s FTSE 100 also handed back earlier gains to close down 1.1 per cent and 0.1 per cent, respectively, as a rebound on Wall Street gave way to volatility towards the end of the European session.
+The pan-European Stoxx 600 index and London’s Ftse 100 also handed back earlier gains to close down 1.1 per cent and 0.1 per cent, respectively, and a rebound on Wall Street gave way to volatility towards the end of the European session.

 Analysts cautioned that markets will remain choppy for the foreseeable future.

 Fears of a global recession pounded global equity markets on Monday, with the Dow Jones Industrials Average losing a record 2,000 points at one point.
-The plunge on Monday was also fuelled as oil prices slumped by over 30 per cent in the sharpest slump since the 1991 Gulf War, as a standoff between Saudia Arabia and Russia over production sparked a price war.
+The plunge on Monday was also fuelled as oil prices slumped by more than 30 per cent in the sharpest slump since the 1991 Gulf War, as a stand-off between Saudia Arabia and Russia over production sparked a price war.

 Hopes